 $200 Behavioral health evaluation - Comprehensive assessment to help the applicant give context and substance to their past mental health encounters.
 The applicant can potentially use these evaluations in their quest to obtain waivers as appropriate.

-Currently, these are only offered on a Cash-Pay basis through HIPAA compliant telehealth service.
+Currently, these are only offered on a Cash-Pay basis through HIPAA compliant tele-health service.

 The Applicant will receive a comprehensive Intake with Consent, ROI, and CC Auth Form.
 These must be completed prior to the appointment per federal law.